Microsoft-USEduAzure/Windows-Virtual-Desktop/image-management/README.md

         vmSize: 'Standard_DS4_v2'
 ```

-If you are running this for the first time, you will need to grant the pipeline job permissions to use your Azure Subscription connection and self-hosted build agent
+If you are running this for the first time, you will need to grant the pipeline job permissions to use your Azure Subscription connection and self-hosted build agent.
+Click the **Permit** button for both.

 ![job-permissions](img/pipeline-permissions.png)